MordorsElite/gfe_driver_hal_latency_chunks/README.md

 ---
 # GFE Driver

-We extend the GFE (Graph Framework Evaluation) driver developed by Teseo (link) and extended by Sortledton (link).
+We extend the GFE (Graph Framework Evaluation) driver developed by [Teseo](https://github.com/cwida/gfe_driver) and extended by [Sortledton](https://github.com/PerFuchs/gfe_driver).
 Basically, GFE Driver is the program used to run the experiments in "HAL: Dynamic Graph Databases with Out-of-Order Updates" by measuring the throughput of updates in libraries supporting structural dynamic graphs and the completion times of the [Graphalytics kernels] (https://github.com/ldbc/ldbc_graphalytics).
 For our comparison, we used GFE drivers to support the following systems: [HAL](git), [Sortledton](https://gitlab.db.in.tum.de/per.fuchs/sortledton), [Teseo](https://github.com/cwida/teseo), [LiveGraph](https://github.com/thu-pacman/LiveGraph-Binary).